DeleteBadReviews

 Will the review author be notified?

-What's the cost?
+What does the service cost?

 Conclusion: Don't Let a Fake Review Destroy Your Reputation